-Beginner programs introduce preschool and kindergarten learners to the wonders of nature.
+Programs to introduce preschool and kindergarten learners to the wonders of nature.

-Pre-K Nature Tales (1 hr) A story in combination with a hike, live animals, or other activities introduce young students to a variety of topics.
+Pre-K Nature Tales (45 minutes) A story in combination with a hike, live animals, or other activities introduce young students to a variety of topics.
 Choose from Animal Babies, Camouflage, Slithering Snakes, Oh Deer, or Turtle Mania.

 Curriculum-based programs for grades 1-12 will extend your lessons into our outdoor classroom.
 Appropriate grade levels are noted in front of program titles.

-1-2 Sensory Stroll (1 hr) Observe nature in a whole new way!
+1-2 Sensory Stroll (1 hour) Observe nature in a whole new way!
 Discover how animals use their senses to survive.

-1-3 Meet A Tree (1 hr) Meet a new friend.., a tree!
+1-3 Meet A Tree (1 hour) Meet a new friend.., a tree!
 Learn how trees are similar to people and find out why they are so important.

-2-3 Habitat Hunt (1 hr) Explore a section of Rock Creek Park's 1750 acres of habitat and find out why it is so important to the animals of Washington DC
+2-3 Habitat Hunt (1 hour) Explore a section of Rock Creek Park's 1750 acres of habitat and find out why it is so important to the animals of Washington DC

 2-3 Be a Junior Naturalist!
 (1 hr) Learn about the skills and tools naturalists use while observing nature.

-2-4 Adaptations (1 hr) Win, loose, or adapt!
+2-4 Adaptations (1 hour) Win, loose, or adapt!
 Discover how animals must adapt to thrive in their environment.

-Washington, D.C. metropolitan area high school teachers of Earth Science, Biology, Environmental Science, and Chemistry are invited to attend a two-week teacher-ranger summer institute.
-Institute attendance is required.
-New participants need to be acquainted with the Bridging the Watershed curriculum, program logistics and become familiarized with Park resources.
+9-12 Bridging the Watershed (4 hours) High school teachers of Earth Science, Biology, Environmental Science, and Chemistry are required to attend a one-week teacher-ranger summer institute to take part in Bridging the Watershed.
+New participants need to be acquainted with the Bridging the Watershed curriculum, program logistics, and become familiarized with Park resources.
 Visit the Bridging the Watershed web site at: http://www.fergusonfoundation.org for more information.
 Choose one of six performance-based science modules focused on the Potomac River Watershed: